 Integrate azure AD with LDAP

-Enable LDAPS on Azure AD and integrate it into your application.
-Configure secure LDAP for an Azure Active Directory Domain Services
+Overview: This article helps to enable LDAPS (Secure LDAP) on Azure Active Directory and integrate it into your application.
+It guides you through configuring secure LDAP for Azure Active Directory Domain Services to ensure secure, encrypted communication between your application and the directory service.

 Make your Azure Active Directory Domain Service more secure and connect external systems easily with LDAPS.
 Follow the steps to enable LDAPS and test LDAP queries from an external system.

-You should need a digital certificate to encrypt the communication to use secure LDAP.
-You can get a certificate from a public certificate authority (CA) or an enterprise CA or a self-signed certificate
+A digital certificate is required to encrypt the communication to use secure LDAP.
+The certificate can be obtained from a public certificate authority (CA) or an enterprise CA or a self-signed certificate

 #Define your own DNS name used by your managed domain